radiantlogic-v8/documentation-ia-selfmanaged/documentation/configuration/authentication-configuration.md

 ### OpenID Connect protocol

-#### Prerequisites
+#### OIDC Prerequisites

 Ask your Azure Active Directory Administrator to create a new `App Registration` with the following properties

 - `Redirect URI`: this is the address of Keycloak instance.
 This URI looks like `PROTOCOL`://`DNS_SERVICE_NAME`/auth/realms/brainwave/broker/`ALIAS`/endpoint where
   - `PROTOCOL` is http or https depending on your deployment configuration
   - `DNS_SERVICE_NAME` is the DNS of the Identity analytics self-managed solution cluster
   - `ALIAS` is the unique identifier set in Keycloak to this identity provider (remember it for later configuration).
 We suggest to provide a string that represents the Identity Provider without space or special characters.
 For instance, `bw-aad-oidc` for Identity Analytics Azure Active Directory using OpenID Connect.
 - `Token configuration`: ask for optional groups claim with properties
   - Add `Security groups`.
   - Add `Group ID` in Access Token.

 Authorizations in Azure Active Directory are supposed to be assigned using security groups.
 So ask your Azure Active Directory Administrator to create new groups that will be mapped later against static built-in roles